influxdata/influxdb-client-java/client-reactive/README.md

 ### Gzip support
-`InfluxDBClient` does not enable gzip compress for http request body by default.
+`InfluxDBClientReactive` does not enable gzip compress for http request body by default.
 If you want to enable gzip to reduce transfer data's size, you can call:

 ```java
 influxDBClient.enableGzip();